-You will even find that your camera lenses macro capability is measured in the distance it can be from the front of the camera lens.
-More specifically, your DSLR camera lens macro capability will be dependent on the lens, and not with the DSLR camera.
+You will even find that your camera lens macro capability is measured in the distance it can be from the front of the camera lens.
+More specifically, your DSLR camera lens macro capability will depend on the lens, not with the DSLR camera.

-You are going to have an advantage with a macro lens, and that advantage is going to be more pixels.
-Your subject will be bigger in the frame and give you crisp, clear, detail.
+You will have an advantage with a macro lens, and that advantage will be more pixels.
+Your subject will be bigger in the frame and give you crisp, clear detail.
 Remember, though, your macro lens should be 1:1 or greater.
 So if your subject is a centimeter by a centimeter, it will be the same on the sensor.

 Consider the Focal Length

 You are going to want to figure out what your distances between you and your working subjects are.
 So, the longer the focal length, the longer the distance between you and your subject.
-A 100 mm macro will give you twice the distance between you and your subject than a 50 mm macro will give you, and so on.
+A 100 mm macro will give you twice the distance between you and your subject than a 50 mm macro will provide you with, and so on.
 This is extra helpful when shooting subjects that may be dangerous to be close by.

-Some other features to consider are going to be your minimum focusing distances, it’s depth of field, and image stabilization.
+Some other features to consider are going to be your minimum focusing distances; it’s the depth of field and image stabilization.
 Remember to count all features when deciding on which lens to buy for your macro photography work.

-Macro lenses cost about $500-$1,000, which makes them far more expensive than using diopters or extension tubes with an existing lens.
+Macro lenses cost about $500-$1,000, making them far more expensive than using diopters or extension tubes with an existing lens.
 However, a true macro lens offers several benefits.
-When shopping for a macro lens, one aspect that you need to pay particular attention to is dust resistance.
+When shopping for a macro lens, you need to pay particular attention to dust resistance.
 While all lenses get some dust, you don’t generally notice them.
 However, because you tend to use macro lenses to shoot close-up subjects, the dust inside the lens can become more in focus, ruining your pictures.

 The closer you get to a subject, the harder it becomes to get sharp pictures.
-Use these techniques to prevent your macro pictures from being shaky or blurry:
+Use these techniques to prevent your macro images from being shaky or blurry:

 - Use a tripod.
 All still-life macro photography should use a heavy tripod.

 - Remote shutter release or timer.
-Vibrations are magnified when working close up.
+Vibrations are magnified when working close up at slow shutter speeds.